zkhrg/eating-places-navigator/README.md

 }
 ```

-There should be to Elasticsearch-related imports in `main` package, as all database-related stuff should rest in `db` package inside your project, and you should only use this interface above to interact with it.
+There should be no Elasticsearch-related imports in `main` package, as all database-related stuff should rest in `db` package inside your project, and you should only use this interface above to interact with it.

 Your HTTP application should run on port 8888, responding with a list of restaurants and providing a simple pagination over it.
 So. when querying "http://127.0.0.1:8888/?page=2" (mind the 'page' GET param) you should be getting a page like this: